jancbeck/kirby-responsive-images/README.md

 ## Installation

-Unpack to your kirby `/site/plugins` directory.
+[Download the latest release](https://github.com/jancbeck/kirby-responsive-images/releases/) and unpack to your kirby `/site/plugins` directory.

 ## Usage